-According to researchers, this exploit known as SMBGhost (CVE-2020-0796), has started being seen in the wild, targeting unpatched Windows systems via Microsoft Server Message Block (SMBv3) for Windows 10 and Windows Server versions 1903 and 1909.
+According to researchers, SMBGhost (CVE-2020-0796) is a smb exploit that has started being seen in the wild, targeting unpatched Windows systems via Microsoft Server Message Block (SMBv3) for Windows 10 and Windows Server versions 1903 and 1909.

 To exploit the SMBGhost vulnerability, an attacker sends specially crafted packets to a target host or lure a client to connect to a malicious attacker-controlled SMB server.
 There are already tools that scan for such vulnerable servers and exploitations that have proven both denial of service and privilege escalation capabilities.

 Microsoft suggests blocking SMB at the perimeter firewall (TCP/445) which is already a good security practice, however, organizations that utilize the protocol for internal purposes are left defenseless to exploitation already inside the internal network.
 Internal network security controls and segmentation are vital to restricting and stopping lateral movement of such vulnerabilities.
-Although, Microsoft officially released a patch in March 2020, there are still a large number of reported vulnerable hosts still in existence.
+Although Microsoft officially released a patch in March 2020, there are still a large number of reported vulnerable hosts still in existence.

-Aeonik includes the following configuration options when a vulnerable server is detected.
+CloudShield Eclipse includes the following configuration options when a vulnerable server is detected.
 These include the default settings of a threshold of 300 seconds for an alert suppression interval based on SMBGhost exploit attempts and a default action of TCP Reset to close the connection once detected to reduce the possibility of compromise utilizing this attack vector.

-Aeonik includes SMBGhost specific detection within its Vulnerability Pack.
+CloudShield Eclipse includes SMBGhost specific detection within its Vulnerability Pack.
 This enables inspection of SMB protocol connection across the deployed fabric searching for vulnerable hosts in both the dialect revision and context count during negotiation.